 An individual with dental phobia, e.g., fear of going to the dentist because he/she believes they will experience extreme pain or even death by getting a dental procedure.
 This phobia perhaps may be a result of a previous negative experience or childhood fear.

-A cognitive behavioral therapy psychotherapist will work with the person to tackle the distorted and inaccurate thinking, which states, “Because I had severe pain with a root canal, all dental visits will be painful.”
+A cognitive-behavioral therapy psychotherapist will work with the person to tackle the distorted and inaccurate thinking, which states, “Because I had severe pain with a root canal, all dental visits will be painful.”

 Together, the therapist and the client can devise a plan to overcome the fear of dental treatments and see it in a new way.